Siggyv/DCGAN-and-Style-Transfer/README.md

 We simplified this into two losses which we can minimize over both, just to make model converging easier.
 Additionally, we applied a sigmoid function to the outputs in order to keep calculations numerically stable (0 < loss < 1).

-The losses are described as:
+The losses are described as:\n
 ![Generator Loss](/imgs/GenLoss.png)